typescriptbob/contravariant/README.md

 apply(f4);
 ```
 You can see here that the Higher Order function expects a function of f3 type, but it accepts a function of f4 type becuase f4 is a subtype of f3.
 This is because the parameter of f4 is a supertype of the parameter of f3.
 Hence we say the function is contravariant to the type of it's parameters.

+When it comes to classes and method overrides this means you can do things in TypeScript you can't do
+in other languages like C++ or C#.

+Consider this TypeScript code.
+The BigPark class provides the implmentation for both interfaces with a single function which takes Vehicle as a parameter.